jstrieb/urlpages/README.md

     - Fix relative vs absolute linking
     - Maybe try embedding images
     - Import all `src`ed scripts directly
-- Test to make sure that everything actually works for other browsers, operating systems, and devices
 - Improve UI in general and editors beyond simple `textarea` (perhaps integrate Ace or CodeMirror)
 - Make the buttons better/more efficient (don't update `href` on every key